Jaladhara Pumpset Since 1962

-Jaladhara Pumpset Since 1962 is a 2023 Indian Malayalam-language satirical comedy-drama film directed by Ashish Chinnappa in his directorial debut.
+Jaladhara Pumpset Since 1962 is an Indian Malayalam-language satirical comedy-drama film directed by Ashish Chinnappa in his directorial debut.
 Ashish Chinnappa and Prajin M. P. co-wrote the film, based on the story by Sanu K. Chandran.
 The film stars Urvashi and Indrans as the lead characters, with Sanusha, Sagar Rajan, Johny Antony, and T. G. Ravi in the supporting cast.
 The plot of the film centres around the theft of a pump set from Mrinalini's residence, which subsequently becomes a case and drags on for years in court.

 The film is jointly produced by Baiju Chellamma, Sagar Rajan, Sanitha Sasidharan, and Arya Prithviraj under the banner of Wonderframes Filmland.
 Music is composed by Kailas Menon, with cinematography and editing by Sajith Purushan and Rathin Radhakrishnan.
 The film was released in theatres on 11 August 2023.